top of page

 In the beginning, working with groups of letters develops the initial sounds knowledge needed for first decoding.
 Go here to see the first sequence we use in the clinic.

 Building words can seem like a game, but so much learning happens, too.
-In later years, I also use vowel and consonant spellings with older students to give them plenty of playful exposure to longer graphemes, and this activity helps with spelling.
-For more games, head on over here to see why you should be playing with your words.
+In later years, I also use vowel and consonant spellings with older students to give them plenty of playful exposure to longer graphemes, which helps with spelling.
+Word building links reading and spelling.
+Head here to read more.

 A fun and quick way to build the sound-symbol correspondence needed for fluency